mohsen-azimi/smart-4wd-robot/README.md

 ---

-# To use run this repository on your computer
+# To use this repository on your computer

 ## 1. Clone the repository